vikasprsd7/Paytm-FinTech-Analytics-AI-Platform/ai_advisory_blockchain/README.md

 | `dcf_calculator.py`       | Performs a DCF valuation, including a sensitivity table and EV/EBITDA cross-check.                            |
 | `blockchain_risk_note.md` | A written analysis of crypto and DeFi risks for Paytm Money.                                                  |

-## How the "reasoning" works
+## How the "Reasoning" works

-Although some parts are described as "agents," the project does **not actually use an AI model**.
+Although some parts are described as "Agents," the project does **not actually use an AI model**.

 All reasoning-style steps are implemented using standard Python.
 The narrative outputs are generated with **f-string templates**, while the disclosure analysis uses **keyword and regex-based rules**.